WiktorBK/schoolapi/README.md

 Web app built for universities containg recruitment system, student's profiles and dashboard for admins.

-Built with: Python, HTML, CSS, JavaScript, Postgresql
+Built with: Python, Flask, HTML, CSS, JavaScript, Postgresql

 ## Screenshots from SchoolApi